 Kylie Walker, CEO of Science & Technology Australia, said the world-first program has set some impressive milestones in its first year, and is already starting to smash gender stereotypes in science, technology, engineering and mathematics (STEM).

-In just 12 months, the program has achieved:
+In just 12 months, the Superstars of STEM pilot has achieved:

 - Significant (self-reported) improvement in participants’ confidence to speak and write about their work and their stories;

 - Considerable increase in participants’ social media following, with some using social media for the first time; and

 - New opportunities for participants including career advancement, start-ups, new jobs, and high profile speaking opportunities.

 “We have been thrilled to see these 30 women become confident and compelling STEM role models with growing public profiles,” said Ms Walker.

 “These inspiring women have made the utmost of this opportunity, and we are extremely proud to have had a part in catapulting them in to Superstardom.”